 No, you cannot easily see dust mites.

 The reason being is because these organisms are so microscopic that they can’t be seen by the naked eye.

-In fact, they average about .3mm in size (source HouseDustMite.com).
+Dust mites average about 0.3mm in size (source HouseDustMite.com).

 Since dust mites they’re so tiny, it requires a microscope in order to actually see them.